Liana24601/Maroon-RPG/README.md

 # The Game

 Writing stories based off my favorite songs has always been a fun pastime for me.
 This year, I thought I would take that hobby to the next level.
 I made my first ever RPG game based off Taylor Swift's song "Maroon".
-With masterfull storytelling, well-crafted writing, poetic lyric snippets, and a thrilling atmospshere, I believe this game is definitely something to see.
+With masterful storytelling, well-crafted writing, poetic lyric snippets, and a thrilling atmospshere, I believe this game is definitely something to see.
 Enjoy!

 #